SYNChronicity

 Podcast Episode

-A podcast episode would be a 30 to 60-minute digital audio or video program, available for streaming or download.
+A podcast episode would be a 30-minute audio.
 A proposed podcast can include discussions, interviews, storytelling, educational content, news, entertainment, and more related to HIV, HCV, STIs, harm reduction and/or LGBTQ health.
-The author would be responsible for content recording and submission.

 Presenter Maximum: Two (2)